FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-13.md

 The remaining enhancements are treated as implementation details, thus achieving high comparability without limiting future improvements.

-MLRsearch configuration
-supports both conservative settings and aggressive settings.
-Conservative enough settings lead to results unconditionally compliant with [RFC2544], but without much improvement on search duration and repeatability - see [MLRsearch Compliant with RFC 2544](#mlrsearch-compliant-with-rfc-2544).
+MLRsearch configuration supports both conservative settings and aggressive settings.
+Results unconditionally compliant with [RFC2544] are possible with conservative enough settings, but without much improvement on search duration and repeatability - see [MLRsearch Compliant with RFC 2544](#mlrsearch-compliant-with-rfc-2544).
 Conversely, aggressive settings lead to shorter search durations